paulhamsh/Sipeed-LycheeRV-RISC-V/README.md

 Booting is very very slow.
 Eventually you get a login prompt - with v24.10 use ```ubuntu``` / ```ubuntu```

 There is no C or assembler by default.
+No desktop even though Debian has.

+I tried it and reverted to using Debian.